|

 Gryffindor, a half-blood, raised byMuggles - the opposite of everything I was raised to

+value.
 That's if I was even with him.
 Would I be?
 I don't know.
 We only came

 together because I was being hidden in an Order safe-house with him during the war; if not for that